 - Driving with any amount of a Schedule I controlled substance or its metabolites in your blood or urine.

 You can be charged with DWI based on the amount of alcohol or drugs found in your system or on being noticeably impaired, regardless of any measured amounts of these substances found in a breathalyzer, blood, or urine test.
 Your vehicle also does not necessarily have to be in motion at the time of your arrest.
-You must merely be in physical control of it, such as sitting behind the steering wheel with the keys in the ignition.

 North Carolina has a complicated system for charging and sentencing DWI cases.
 The system is multi-tiered with five levels with Level One as the most serious.
 These Levels are generally based on “aggravating” as well as “mitigating” factors.